 Welding Workforce Grant

 The AWS Foundation is committed to securing the future of the welding industry by positively impacting welding education.
 The Welder Workforce Grant is the latest effort to ensure a skilled workforce is ready when industry calls.

-This year, the AWS Foundation will award up to $300,000 to improve and expand training programs and institutions to increase the number of welding graduates across the country.
+Grants of up to $25,000 are available to improve and expand training programs and institutions to increase the number of welding graduates across the country.